lynndylanhurley/ng-token-auth/README.md

 # Angular Token Auth

-## Project goals

-This module aims to provide a simple method of client authentication that can be configured to work with a wide variety of server stacks.
+This module aims to provide a simple method of client authentication that can be configured to work with any api.

 This module was built against [Rails](https://github.com/rails/rails), [devise](https://github.com/plataformatec/devise) and [omniauth](https://github.com/intridea/omniauth), but I've been able to use it with [go](http://golang.org/), [gorm](https://github.com/jinzhu/gorm) and [gomniauth](https://github.com/stretchr/gomniauth) as well.
 Note that none of these projects work with this module out of the box.
 Links to server-side (Rails) code have been provided.
 The examples are taken from [this project](https://github.com/lynndylanhurley/ng-token-auth-api-rails), which was designed to work with this module.